 - Use heavy whipping cream

 You’ll want to check out the post linked above for more details on each step to make sure you get the best buttercream frosting.
 And remember, these steps can be used for any buttercream recipe on my blog.

 IMPORTANT For chocolate buttercream specifically, remember to heat the cream and chocolate together first.
 You’ll then stir the mixture until it becomes a smooth ganache.
-Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to instructions.
+Once the ganache has cooled slightly, you’ll add the mixture to the butter and continue making the buttercream according to the instructions.

 The crushed candy inside and on top of this Better Than Anything Cake is Heath Bars.
-As a kid, I used to get the job of unwrapping the candy bars, placing them in a ziplock bag, and smashing them into bite size pieces with a rolling pin.
+As a kid, I used to get the job of unwrapping the candy bars, placing them in a ziplock bag, and smashing them into bite-size pieces with a rolling pin.
 Nowadays, you can just buy the Heath Bars already crushed up in the same aisle where you’ll find baking chips at your grocery store.

 Other Candy Options